- Guaranteed for 2 full months

 For me, the 7:6 aspect ratio is too short, but 5:4 is a very pleasing aspect ratio to work in.

-The difficulty that I had with this landscape is that there was too much empty sky in the original image.
-I solved the problem by cropping to a shorter rectangle.
-The 4:5 aspect ratio seems to work nicely.
+The difficulty I had with the landscape above is that there was too much empty sky in the original image.
+I solved the problem by cropping off the top, and the final 4:5 aspect ratio seems to work nicely.

-Of course, not all images will benefit from a crop to a shorter rectangle.
-But if you find yourself struggling to fill the frame, especially if you have a 35mm camera with the 3:2 aspect ratio, then it may be a sign that you would benefit from using a different aspect ratio.
+Of course, not all images will benefit from this type of crop.
+But if you find yourself struggling to fill the frame, especially if you have a 35mm camera with a 3:2 frame, you may want to try a different aspect ratio.

-Out of interest, here is the first image cropped to a couple more common aspect ratios.
+By the way, here is the first image cropped to a couple more common aspect ratios.

 There is no one best aspect ratio – it all depends on the look you’re after!
 Some scenes benefit from square (1:1) aspect ratios, whereas others look great with a 4:3 or a 5:4 aspect ratio.
-I’d recommend playing around with aspect ratio in a program like Adobe Lightroom.
+I’d recommend playing around with aspect ratios in a program like Adobe Lightroom.

 8×10 photos have a 4:5 aspect ratio.